 - Smoking/Vaping

 - Use of Alcohol

 - Gambling

 - Breaking curfew or bounds

 - Importing contraband

 - Malicious damage of property

 - Fraud

 - Sexual activity

 - Use of legally permissible and/ or hard core pornography

-- Behaviour where a pupil is physically or verbally intimidated (bullying, physical violence, racism, sexism, homophobia, debedding, debagging, cyber bullying)
+- Behaviour where a pupil is physically or verbally intimidated (bullying, physical violence, racism, sexism, homophobia, debedding, debagging, cyber bullying).
+Please see the Anti-Bullying policy here.

 - Theft

 - Improper use of telephone or computers to record, manipulate or transmit improper images

 - Improper use of electronic communication to send intimidating, threatening or otherwise improper messages and/or images

 - Improper use of the internet

-- Computer hacking and attempts to penetrate the firewall and security devices protecting the College intranet - Use of someone else's account to send e-communications - Illicit use of a car by a student or illicit travel by a pupil in a car driven by another student or by an OB - Possession or use of tattooing or piercing machines. - Possession or use of Ouija board, or other paraphernalia or activities associated with the occult. - Serious indiscretions involving the crossing of roads - Improper behaviour towards others - Involvement with controlled substances - Any other illegal activity
+- Computer hacking and attempts to penetrate or bypass the firewall and security devices protecting the College intranet (including the use of VPNs)

+- Use of someone else's account to send e-communications

+- Illicit use of a car by a student or illicit travel by a pupil in a car driven by another student or by an OB - Possession or use of tattooing or piercing machines. - Possession or use of Ouija board, or other paraphernalia or activities associated with the occult. - Serious indiscretions involving the crossing of roads - Improper behaviour towards others - Involvement with controlled substances - Any other illegal activity

-Smoking
+Smoking and Vaping